domenico-devivo/Spirale/README.md

 The minimum number of input values to start it are:
 > python competition.py --time-budget 180 --executor mock --map-size 200 --module-path ../Spirale --module-name main --class-name Roadtition

+The _competition.py_ expects to find the start method that must be implemented in the Roadtition class ( placed in the _main_ module )

+1)

 ![A single road](https://user-images.githubusercontent.com/108838837/211591654-c62199c8-abfb-4670-a79e-a2e403217710.png)